danieltapp/support-wizard-site/README.md

 To get started :

+1) Navigate to the 'support-wizard-site' directory
-1) Run 'npm install' to install all neccessary dependencies.
+2) Run 'npm install' to install all neccessary dependencies.
-2) Then 'npm start' to run the project in the browser (by default on port 3000)
+3) Then 'npm start' to run the project in the browser (by default on port 3000)

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).